kasas/wezaam-challenge-be/SOLUTION.md

 ##RABBIT-MQ

-Rabbit-mq has been configured to have 2 queues, one for transaction status and the other one for Notifications when a withdraw changes its status.
+Rabbit-mq has been configured to have 2 queues, one for transaction status and the other one for Notifications when a withdrawal changes its status.

-We have to think what happens when RabbitMQ is down, that's why there is an internal queue where the DTO of the withdrawal are enqueued in order to be sent to RabbitMQ.

-PaymentProvider could be an external service or microservice, but for the challenge we have provide a package with all its entities and services.
+PaymentProvider could be an external service or microservice, but for the challenge I have provided a package with all its entities and services.
 It could be isolated in another microservice if it would be needed.

+I had to think what happens when RabbitMQ is down, that's why there is an internal queue where the DTO of the withdrawal are enqueued in order to be sent to RabbitMQ when it is up again.

+Admin console of RabbitMQ could be accessed on http://localhost:15672/.
+Here we could see the Queues status.

+##DOCKER

+There is a build.sh file in the project in order to create the docker image and put all services up.
+The port exposed of the service would be 8080 in case of using the docker-compose.yml